juju-solutions/charms.benchmark/docs/contributing.rst

 If you'd like to contribute to the documentation, please refer to the ``HACKING`` document in the root of the source tree for instructions on building the documentation.

-Contributions to the :doc:`example-index` section of the documentation are especially welcome, and are easy to add.
-Simply add a new ``.rst`` file under ``charms.benchmark/docs/examples``.

 Getting Help
 ------------